About the event

 If you have any questions about bookings or accessibility, please email us on: ruralwomensnetwork@tco.nsw.gov.au

-Please note, registrations are non-transferrable and any cancelled tickets will be allocated to women on the waitlist.
+Please note, registrations were non-transferrable and any cancelled tickets were allocated to women on the waitlist.

 FAQs